What’s the problem?

 How a Kainga / Market Town solves it

 Humans are inherently social.
 They are hard-wired to learn in social environments where the first and most obvious answer is to ensure they live in complete communities surrounded by the full range of functional adults (as opposed to criminals, for example).

 Begin by making these communities safe.
 Cars turn towns into mincemeat says architect Christopher Alexander, so ban the cars in the urban core.
-This makes the streets safe for children, where parents are comfortable letting them venture outside unaccompanied.
+This makes the streets safe for children, with parents comfortable letting them venture outside unaccompanied.
 In what used to be normal, children become free-range once again.

-Then divide a town into side-by-side villages with a plaza in the centre of each that includes a childcare and primary school classrooms.
+Then divide a town into side-by-side villages with a plaza in the centre of each that includes childcare and primary school classrooms.
 A village has about 500 people, where everyone knows everyone else; 50 will be primary-school-age children.
 The adults living/working locally will keep an eye on the kids, because they know them.

 These are not new ideas.
 They are obvious and easily understood by parents and policy makers.
 Until the introduction of the transport era, for as long as humans have been humans, they lived in 24/7 communities where the young grow up among adults.
 Science today conducts studies that show what parents have always known – children learn by observing, imitating and interacting with adults.
 Take that away and the child’s growth is stunted.